Configuration Item Types (CI Types)

-Relationship Attributes provides more information on the relationship between the CI Types.
-For instance, the relationship attributes between the CI Type Workstation and Software can be, the Version of the software installed, the Installation path, Installed on, service pack details and so on.
+Relationship Attributes provides more information on the related CI Type.
+Say, for instance, if the CI Type is "Software", then you can add attributes such as Version of the software installed, the Installation path, Installed on, service pack details and so on.

 To delete a relationship attribute,

 Enable the check box beside the Attribute Name in the Relationship form.

 Click the Delete button.
 A confirmation dialog appears.

 Click Ok to proceed.
 The relationship attribute is deleted from the list.